Dynamic structure factor of quantum hard rods from exact form-factors: Form-factors

 The form-factors, despite the simplicity of the hard-rods interactions, display properties typical to other strongly correlated systems and substantially differ from form-factors in the Tonks-Girardeau (TG) gas.
 In the latter case, the form-factors are

-see derivation in Appendix~\ref{app:TG_formfactors}.
-They equal to $\rho_0=N/L$ when rapidities are identical; to $1/N$ when two eigenstates differ precisely by a value of a single rapidity, $\{\mu^+\}$ and $\{\lambda^-\}$, with the remaining $N-1$ rapidities exactly equal; and to zero for other rapidities.
+They are equal to $\rho_0=N/L$ when rapidities are identical; to $1/L$ when two eigenstates differ precisely by a value of a single rapidity, $\{\mu^+\}$ and $\{\lambda^-\}$, with the remaining $N-1$ rapidities exactly equal; and to zero for other rapidities.
 This expression can be derived from~\eqref{form_factor} by taking $a \rightarrow 0$, see in Appendix~\ref{app:TG_formfactors}.
 As a consequence, the form-factor in the TG gas is generically zero and is non-zero only for a very special choice of the two eigenstates.

 This is unlike the just obtained form-factors~\eqref{form_factor}.
 In the quantum hard-rods the form-factors between two arbitrary eigenstates (with the same number of particles and with different momenta) are generically non-zero.
-Moreover, as we shall see in the computation of the Luttinger liquid prefactors, the form-factors scale with a fractional power of the system size.
-This is another characteristic of the strongly correlated system with its origins rooted in the Anderson orthogonality catastrophe.
-Form-factors of the density operator in the quantum hard-rods share this two features with the form-factor of the Lieb-Liniger model~\cite{1990_Slavnov_TMP_82,PhysRevX.14.031048} making their dynamic response functions display similar complexities.
+Moreover, the form-factors scale with a fractional power of the system size as shown in Fig.~\ref{fig:fractional_power} for form-factors between the ground state and a state with a single elementary excitation.
+In the computation of the Luttinger liquid prefactors, we will see another example of this for form-factors between the ground state and umklapp states.
+The fractional scaling with system size is another characteristic of the strongly correlated system, with its origins rooted in the Anderson orthogonality catastrophe.
+Form-factors of the density operator in the quantum hard-rods share these two features with the form-factor of the Lieb-Liniger model~\cite{1990_Slavnov_TMP_82,PhysRevX.14.031048} making their dynamic response functions display similar complexities.

 In the following, we will analyse further properties of the form-factors~\eqref{form_factor}.
 We will reveal a fine structure of them that depends on one hand on the ratio $a/L$ which for a given system is fixed and on the other hand on the value of $\Delta P$.
 The latter quantity depends on the choice of the two eigenstates.
 We start by considering the zero momentum form-factors where the properties of the form-factors do not depend on the ratio $a/L$.